 No exploratory assessments have been conducted, due to the limited data available.
-Analyses of survey trends may allow to evaluate the status of the more frequent species, although taxonomic irregularities need to be addressed first.
+Analyses of survey trends may allow to evaluate the status of the more frequent species, although species identification issues need to be addressed first.

 13.9 Exploratory assessment models